nice-digital/global-nav/README.md

   - as if a single developer worked across the codebase
 - Clear extension points and hooks for integrating into applications
   - To avoid some of the issues from TopHat where there was no consistency

-### Why Nerv?

-You've probably never heard of [Nerv](https://nerv.aotu.io/).
-So why use it?

-We are using React because:

-- it gives us structure to our app
-- is well used in the community
-- is easy to test
-- is being adopted across Digital Services.

-However, consider the [non-functional requirements](#non-functional) and [development principles](#principles) above - specifically the need to support IE8 and to have a small bundle size.
-React works in IE9+ (with Polyfills) and is 31.8K (React 16.2.0 + React DOM minified and gzipped).
-Both of these make it less than ideal for creating a standalone bundle that will load on every page across NICE alongside each application's code.

-This is where Nerv fits in.
-It's a "blazing fast React alternative, compatible with IE8 and React 16" and is one third of React's size.
-It's a drop in replacement (via [aliases in Webpack](https://github.com/NervJS/nerv#usage-with-webpack)) so allows us to write 'normal' React, but compile with Nerv.

-#### Why not Preact?

-We considered [Preact](https://preactjs.com/) as a React alternative as it's only 3kB.
-However, we discounted it at the time of writing because:

-- it didn't have full support for React 16
-- the [browser support](https://preactjs.com/about/browser-support) docs were vague on detail for supporting IE8 and we struggled to get it to work.

 ### CSS Modules